IGNF/Borea/CONTRIBUTING.md

-# Contributor information to Pink Lady
+# Contributor information to Borea

 Make an issue on a new feature or bug found.
 Or get the repository and code the new functionality you want on a new branch and pull request on dev branch.